knu/tmux-open-anything/README.md

    Opens the selected text as a pathname with the text editor defined by the `EDITOR` environment variable.
 (Default: `vi`)

+   This command supports a file path suffixed with a line number. (`filename:lineno`)

 - browse

    Opens the selected text as a URL with the web browser defined by the `BROWSER` environment variable.
 (Default: `open` or `xdg-open` depending on the platform)